Correct-Syntax/correct-syntax.github.io/content/work.md

 ---
-title: Selected Work
+title: Selected Design and Development Work
-description: A selection of my work
+subtitle: A selection of my previous work and ongoing side projects
 layout: "work"
 ---